• Home

 Instructions

-• Lay corn husks on a sheet pan or air fryer basket and bake at 400F for 15-18 minutes, flipping halfway.
-The husks should become stiff and deeply browned but not completely burnt.
+• Lay corn husks on a sheet pan and bake at 450F for 15 minutes, tossing halfway.
+The husks should become stiff and deeply browned with a toasty aroma, but not completely black and burnt.

-• In a blender (or in a pot if using immersion blender), combine heavy cream, whole milk, milk powder, sugar, egg yolks, salt, and corn kernels.
+• In a blender (or in a pot if using immersion blender), combine 400 mL heavy cream, 300 mL whole milk, 1/2 tsp kosher salt, sugar mixture, and corn kernels.
 Blend until smooth and no whole kernels remain.

 • Prepare an ice bath by filling a bowl larger than the pot halfway with ice and water.

 • Pour the chilled mixture into your ice cream machine and spin according to machine directions.
 The ice cream should be a soft-serve consistency when done.
-Transfer to an airtight container and place it in the freezer for at least 4 hours to fully set.
+Transfer to an airtight container and freeze for at least 4 hours to fully set.

 To serve, allow the ice cream to thaw slightly at room temperature for 5 minutes for easier scooping.